kunpengcompute/KAE/docs/en/user_guide.md

 |/var/log/|kaelz4.log|By default, KAELz4 library logs are not printed.<br>To set the log level, take the following steps: Set the environment variable: `export KAELZ4_CONF_ENV=/var/log/`.
 Create the **kae.cnf** file in **kaelz4.cnf**.
 In the **kaelz4.cnf** file, set the following content: `[LogSection]debug_level=error`<br>The value of **debug_level** can be **none**, **error**, **info**, **warning**, or **debug**.
 In normal cases, you should not enable the **info** or **debug** log level.
 If such log level is set, the accelerator performance will deteriorate.|
 |/var/log/|kaesnappy.log|By default, KAESnappy library logs are not printed.<br>To set the log level, take the following steps: Set the environment variable: `export KAESNAPPY_CONF_ENV=/var/log/`.
 Create the **kaesnappy.cnf** file in **/var/log/**.
 In the **kaesnappy.cnf** file, set the following content: `[LogSection]debug_level=error`<br>The value of **debug_level** can be **none**, **error**, **info**, **warning**, or **debug**.
 In normal cases, you should not enable the **info** or **debug** log level.
 If such log level is set, the accelerator performance will deteriorate.|
 |/var/log/|message/syslog|Kernel logs of OSs such as CentOS, SUSE, and EulerOS are stored in the **/var/log/message** directory.
 Kernel logs of OSs such as Ubuntu are stored in the **/var/log/syslog** directory.
 Alternatively, you can run the **dmesg > /var/log/dmesg.log** command to collect driver and kernel logs.|

-This section describes how to query logs so that you can accurately locate and analyze the root cause of a fault.